europeanplaice/marathon-finish-time-prediction/README.md

 # marathon-finish-time-prediction
 It predicts your marathon's finishing time based on the split time using a method of machine learning.
 It can show not only the specific estimated time but also a range of possible finishing times.
 Inside this model, I employed Tensorflow and Tensorflow Probability.

+To make a prediction, it doesn't use any features such as race conditions, runners' age, past results, and so on, but it uses only the time elapsed.

 ## Features
 - [x] Visualization
 - [x] Outputs an estimation to stdout